 How to get there: The entrance to the park is right next to Suanzes Metro station which is on Line 5.

-As a chocolate addict, no matter where I travel, I am always in search of chocolate shops.
+As chocolate and dessert addict, no matter where I travel, I am always in search of chocolate shops and patisseries.
 If you want to experience Madrid off the beaten path and you are a sweet lover like me, you have to visit these irresistible shops.

 Turrones Vicens (Calle Mayor 41)